The Last Matador for GQ (unedited)

 Alexander Fiske-Harrison

 P.S.
-I should also point out the excellent writer Joseph S. Furey’s piece on Pamplona in the Daily Telegraph magazine last Saturday.
-As good a description as there’s been in the British press (online here.)
+I should also point out a piece on Pamplona in the Daily Telegraph magazine last Saturday (online here.)

 Telegraph